 Several factors can contribute to loneliness or social isolation for older adults.
 Loss of a spouse, relatives who live far away, lack of transportation, and shrinking friend groups are examples.
 A 2020 study from the National Academies of Sciences, Engineering, and Medicine (NASEM) found that over one-third of adults aged 45 and older feel lonely.
 Almost one-fourth of adults aged 65 and older are classified as socially isolated.
 Older people who experience loneliness and isolation are at greater risk for both physical and mental illness.
 Safety becomes an issue as well when other people are not around to render assistance in various ways.

 Caregivers often feel obligated to provide social connections to their older loved ones who are lonely.
 Yet, caregivers can only do so much.
 There are community resources for social interaction, like senior daycare centers.
 Assisted living settings have a built-in social interaction component that works well for most residents.

 The home layout that worked at a younger age may not serve the needs of an older adult.
-Health issues may call for homes to be outfitted with special accommodations.
+Health issues may call for homes to be outfitted with special accommodations, especially in rooms like the bathroom and kitchen.
 Stairlifts or no-threshold showers with seating and grab bars are the types of improvements that may extend the duration of independent living.